Can Large Language Models Generalize Procedures Across Representations?: Analysis

 A core question behind generalization across representations is whether success is primarily driven by data frequency or structural similarity.
 Consider a planning task whose critical path is not obvious: a model can succeed either by composing knowledge from many moderately similar instances or by directly mapping from a few highly similar instances in the learned data.
 These two approaches feature frequency-based and analogy-based learning.
 Understanding LLMs' generalization patterns in these regards helps us explain both the limited transfer from standard learning and why our curriculum works better.

-Following \citet{hofmann2024derivational}, we examine two hypotheses for generation patterns: frequency- and analogy-based hypotheses. \textit{Frequency-based hypothesis} attributes success to the exposure to a sufficiently large \textit{quantity} of similar training instances. \textit{Analogy-based hypothesis} emphasizes the structural similarity of the most relevant item regardless of frequency.
+Following \citet{hofmann2024derivational}, we examine two hypotheses for generation patterns: frequency- and analogy-based hypotheses. \textit{Frequency-based hypothesis} attributes success to the exposure to a sufficiently large \textit{quantity} of relevant training instances. \textit{Analogy-based hypothesis} emphasizes the structural similarity of the most relevant item, rather than their sheer frequency.\footnote{Our analysis does not contrast structural similarity with surface similarity, since it operates across representations.
+Instead, it contrasts the number of structurally related learned items with the strength of the top structurally aligned examples.}

 \paragraph{Analogical strength.} We quantify the similarity between two items by \textit{analogical strength} following structure-mapping theory \citep{gentner1983structure}.
 This measure quantifies the structural similarity between the train and test instances in a representation-agnostic way by leveraging the underlying representations as DAGs.
 We denote the base data and target data, which can vary in surface representation forms as $D_b, D_t$, respectively.
-Three guiding constraints from \citet{gentner1983structure} are \textit{structural consistency} (one-to-one mapping), \textit{parallel connectivity} (connected predicates in the base data should also be connected in the target data), and \textit{systemacity} (deeper relational mappings contribute more than shallower ones).
+Three guiding constraints from \citet{gentner1983structure} are \textit{structural consistency} (one-to-one mapping), \textit{parallel connectivity} (connected predicates in the base data should also be connected in the target data), and \textit{systematicity} (deeper relational mappings contribute more than shallower ones).

 The underlying structure of our stimuli can be expressed as DAG $G=\langle V, E, w\rangle$, where $V$ and $w$ are unary and $E$ is binary (i.e., it connects two predicates).
 The analogical strength between a base data DAG $G_b =\langle V_b, E_b, w_b\rangle$ and a target data DAG $G_t =\langle V_t, E_t, w_t \rangle$ by weighting the similarities of items can be described as follows: